Running the Analysis

 or"geco_2023"

-. - which scenario should be used for reference in the net aggregate alignment metric.
-This must be a scenario that is included in the source indicated above.
+: which scenario should be used for reference in the net aggregate alignment metric.
+This must be a scenario that is included in thescenario_source

-- which region to use as a reference for the analysis.
+: which region to use as a reference for the analysis.
 This will filter the underlying production capacity to assets in the relevant region and will measure alignment against the scenario trajectory for the relevant region.
 It must therefore be a region, for which scenario data is available in the source selected above.
+Note that usually,"global"

 by_group